da4366/Danko_Akovic_ComputerScience/README.md

 ## YourNameFlowerClass Object Flower
 ## PythonOOP.png Code being run o flowers and an explanation
 ## Flower.py code in a text document
+## NetworkDesign newtwork goes to router then computers and printer
 This repository contains listings and description  of the files i have created while taking information technology course.